She Remembers Who She Is: Removing Limiting Beliefs By Chidinma Victory Oforji

 Rise anyway.

-You are not waiting to become
+You are not waiting to become,

 you are already becoming.

-shine ladies, you deserve it.
+You deserve it.